 Anytime you invest you need to know what you’re getting into and, as always, do your research.
 There are unique differences between investing in this budding industry and more established ones.
 If you’re set on investing in this space, it’s a good idea to know the warning signs of scams, differences between federal and state laws in the United States, and what’s going on with legalization in Canada.
 You might also be interested in learning about one area that isn’t operating in violation of federal laws.

 When FINRA—the organization authorized by Congress to protect America’s investors—finds it necessary to issue Investor Alerts on marijuana stock scams, alarm bells should be ringing.
 Still not shying away?
-Well, be sure to also check out the U.S. Securities and Exchange Commission’s Investor Alert on marijuana-related investments.
+Be sure to also check out the U.S. Securities and Exchange Commission’s Investor Alert on marijuana-related investments.

 According to the SEC, “fraudsters often exploit the latest innovation, technology, product, or growth industry—in this case, marijuana—to lure investors with the promise of high returns”.
 Many marijuana companies are penny stocks trading on over-the-counter, or OTC, markets.
 For the most part, there is limited publicly-available information on these companies and the SEC warns investors to be cautious if these red flags are present:

-Canada legalized marijuana for medical use in 1999.
+Canada legalized marijuana for medical use in 2001.
 Medical use faced tight regulations at first, but those have loosened over time.
-Now Prime Minister Justin Trudeau is following through on one of his campaign promises.
-He recently introduced legislation to legalize recreational marijuana use and, if all goes according to plan, the Canadian government hopes to allow legal sales by the middle of next year.
+More recently, Prime Minister Justin Trudeau followed through on his campaign promise to legalize it recreationally.
+The bill passed Canada’s Senate June 19 this year, and regulated sales started in October.

-There are pharmaceutical companies developing cannabis-based treatments for a variety of uses.
-Several have developed marijuana-based treatments that have been approved by the Food and Drug Administration (FDA), and others are in the process.
+There are pharmaceutical companies that have developed or are in the process of developing cannabis-based treatments for a variety of uses.
+There have been marijuana-based treatments that have been approved by the Food and Drug Administration (FDA), and others are in the process.
 These companies operate legally under federal and state laws, with stocks listed on major exchanges with strict reporting requirements.

 for thinkMoney ®